UCBoulder/vicPipSync/README.md

 You can plot the synced sample data by running the `example_plots.m` script in the `Sample Data` folder.
 It should produce the plots below (my apologies if you're viewing this in dark mode).

 Obviously, the displacements do not match at all!
-That's the primary driver for using the exetensometer derived displacement values instead of the measured crosshead displacement from the Instron.
+That's the primary driver for using the DIC exetensometer derived displacement values instead of the measured crosshead displacement from the Instron.
 The two values usually don't match because of things like compliance in the load string or an improperly zeroed displacement reading on the Instron.

 It's also useful to notice that the force vs. time data doesn't look that different zoomed out, but when you look closely, you can see that the "synced" data stream has the sampling frequency of the VIC data, which is much less than the Instron data.
 Generally, your VIC data needs to be more coarse than your Instron data for the syncing to work well.